 MAGHI GAUN 2016-2018

 Maghi Gaun literally means ‘Fishermen village’.
 It is a little village surrounded by a lush landscape and a powerful river that makes the area very fertile.
 The only problem with the river is that is located 147 meters below the village.
 In order to bring water to households, livestock and crops, children had to walk down to the river and climb all the way back up to the village, which prevented them from attending school regularly or altogether.

-After their training, they will return to their villages to work for their communities for a minimum of five years.
-It is beautiful to see how finance for this project comes from all over the world: Germany, Netherlands, Sweden, the UK and the USA, including individuals, companies and other organisations such as the Swedish Society for Street Children in Nepal and the German Kriegskindernothilfe.
+It is beautiful to see how finance for this project comes from all over the world: Germany, Netherlands, Sweden, the UK and the USA, including individuals, companies and other organisations such as the Swedish Society for Street Children in Nepal and

 As Eva notes: “Having even one nurse, health assistant, or midwife will better the health quality for a whole region.
 Mothers won’t die from lack of medical care, leaving alone starving children who end up on the streets or in the jungle, or as victims of trafficking.”